cosmos/ibc/spec/ics-003-connection-semantics/README.md

 }
 ```

-A reverse mapping from clients to a set of connections (utilized to look up all connections using a client) is stored under a unique prefix per-client:
+A reverse mapping from clients to a set of connections (utilised to look up all connections using a client) is stored under a unique prefix per-client:

 ```typescript
 function clientConnectionsKey(clientIdentifier: Identifier): Key {